beyond-code-github/Superscribe/README.md

 In this part of the definition, ʃ.Controller contains an implicit action - to set the ControllerName property.
 This value is then passed to the ControllerSelector once the route processing is complete.

 The final state is the optional id parameter.
-In our case, we do have an id parameter, so when we enter the penultimate state this value will be added to the Paremeters dictionary and then later used in Action Selection.
+In our case, we do have an id parameter, so when we enter the penultimate state this value will be added to the Parameters dictionary and then later used in Action Selection.